 Many women will elect to take no treatment for their symptoms, some do not wish to take hormones and for others HRT is not advisable.

 NICE use some different techniques to measure the effectiveness of different therapies.
 A network meta-analysis (NMA) allows lots of different treatments to be compared by how well they worked in relation to another treatment.
-An NMA compared placebo (no treatment) acupuncture, sham acupuncture, oestrogen alone, estrogen and progestogen, non-oral estrogen plus progestogen, tibolone, gabapentin, Selective Serotonin Reuptake Inhibitors (SSRI) and Selective Norepinephrine Reuptake Inhibitors (SNRI), Isoflavones, Chinese herbal medicine, black cohosh, multi botanicals and cognitive behavioural therapy (CBT).
+An NMA compared placebo (no treatment) acupuncture, sham acupuncture, oestrogen alone, estrogen and progestogen, non-oral estrogen plus progestogen, tibolone, gabapentin, Selective Serotonin Reuptake Inhibitors (SSRI) and Selective Norepinephrine Reuptake Inhibitors (SNRI), Isoflavones, Chinese herbal medicine, black cohosh, multi botanicals and cognitive behavioural therapy (CBT) all with each other which provided the evidence for the 2015 NICE Menopause Guidelines.

 Complementary and alternative treatments